Design Project 3: Low-fidelity Prototyping

 - Participant information provided with clarity?

-- 10+ submitted?
+- 10+ issues submitted?

 - Are the usability issues described concretely and clearly?